-The Group engaged Alkhair Capital Dubai, an associate entity, to provide general financial advisory, and secondment services to international subsidiaries.
+The Group engaged Alkhair Capital Dubai, an associate entity, to provide general financial advisory to the group.
 The details of the transactions, included in trade payable under trade payable and others (refer note # 14), are as follows:

-2020 2019
+2021 2020

 SR 000 SR 000

-Balance, beginning of the year - -
+Balance, beginning of the year • -

-Fees and expenses on indirect engagement with group AlKhair Capital Dubai during the year Amount paid during the year 1,500 (1,500) 2,250 (2,250)
+Fees and expenses on indirect engagement with group

+AlKhair Capital Dubai during the year - 1,500

+Amount paid during the year - (1,500)

-Balance, end of the year
+Balance, end of the year -

-For the year ended 31 December 2020 and 2019, no other transactions are entered into with entities that have common Board Members or Shareholders to the Group.
+For the year ended 31 December 2021 and the year ended 31 December 2020, no other transactions are entered into with entities that have common Board Members or Shareholders to the Group.